rvanasa/TerminalNumerics/readme.txt

 I hope we can come up with a good name before that ASCII art becomes official.

-I hope someone can please come up with a more useful readme than this (at least we have something I guess).
+I'll try and make a more useful and less silly readme (this is a placeholder file so GitHub won't yell at me).